simsam8/idd-solafune/README.md

 - unet
 - deeplab
 - segformer
+- transunet

-Model checkpoints are stored in `./lightning_logs/version_n` by default.
+Model checkpoints are stored in `./data/training_result/config_name` by default.

 To run validation and create a submission: